MaterializeInc/materialize/doc/user/content/sql/show-views.md

     parent: commands
 ---

 `SHOW VIEWS` returns a list of views in your Materialize instances.
+For best performance execute this command on the `mz_introspection` cluster.

 ## Syntax